Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 ### Another way to create Proxies

-There is another way you can set up a proxy on AXIASolar-JS UI.
+There is another way you can set up a proxy on AXIACoin-JS UI.
 Go to "Accounts" in the navigation and then click the "Accounts" button.
 For each of the accounts you have on this page, the three dot button will let you create a proxy by using "Add proxy".
 This will open up a pop up onto your screen where you will be able to select the type of proxy for that specific account.